LucasDelfino92/morrowindsharp/mw#.md

 Fixes UV mapping on rocks and stones.
 - Hide **meshes\f\Terrain_rock_WG_17.nif**.

-> This mod will need to be downloaded and installed manually.

 > The hidden mesh has different proportions than the vanilla mesh, which causes it to hide the entrance to a certain cave.

 [**Rope Fence Fix**](https://www.nexusmods.com/morrowind/mods/45741)